 Try to center the Midway airport by scrolling the map down

 and over to the right a bit, then zooming in on Chicago Midway airport.
+You'll notice that if you hover you mouse over the green

 ILS triangle, you'll see the frequency in the pop-up menu.